Crane Man Basket - Four Person - Crane Rescue Basket - Crane Gear

 2. Operational Standards: The operation of suspended platforms must comply with OSHA standards, which include requirements for safety inspections, training, and certification.

-3. Safety Regulations: OSHA mandates the use of safety equipment and personal protective equipment to protect workers.
+3. Safety Regulations: Mandates the use of safety equipment and personal protective equipment to protect workers.
 This includes the use of guard rails, safety latches, and other safety devices to prevent falls and accidents.
 ASME B30.23 is very specific about how these Personnel baskets are constructed.
 We follow it to the letter.

 Key OSHA regulations related to suspended platforms include: